syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 By default, HTML converter takes system temporary path (C:\Users\<<username>>\AppData\Local\Temp or C:\Windows\Temp) to perform the conversion.

 The temporary path can be changed by using the [TempPath](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.BlinkConverterSettings.html#Syncfusion_HtmlConverter_BlinkConverterSettings_TempPath) property of [BlinkConverterSettings](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.BlinkConverterSettings.html).
 If this property is set, the converter uses the provided path to perform the conversion.
-Refer to the following code snippet.
+Refer to the following code example.

 {% tabs %}